 Jack McCollough and Lazaro Hernandez are the designers behind New York-based label Proenza Schouler .
 The overwhelmingly positive reception to the duo's work has seen the American designers experience a meteoric rise through the fashion ranks since their debut collection in 2002.
-Proenza Schouler’s investor is private equity firm Castanea Partners, which acqured a minority stake in the brand in 2015, but was bought out by McCollough and Hernandes in November 2018 in a major shake up including the appointment of turnaround specialist Kay Hong as CEO.
+Private equity firm Castanea Partners acquired a minority stake in the brand in 2015, but was bought out by McCollough and Hernandes in November 2018 in a major shake up including the appointment of turnaround specialist Kay Hong as CEO.